ZhouJiaHuan/gesture_recognition/README.md

 We use the `openpose body-25` model (**higher accuracy**) and `trt-pose body-18` model (**higher speed**) for human pose estimation.

-The model for gesture recognition is a `LSTM` model,  which generally includes 2 LSTM layers and 1 fully connected layer with the SoftMax for classification, see `models/lstm.py` for more details.
+The model for gesture recognition is a `LSTM` structure,  which generally includes 2 or 3 LSTM layers and 1 fully connected layer with the SoftMax for classification.
+We also add the attention strategy to LSTM in our experiments.
+See `models/lstm.py` and `models/lstm_attention.py`for more details about the model.

 # Train